I-am-PUID-0/DMB_Docs/docs/deployment/wsl.md

 ### 🐧 WSL Install

-1. From the Microsoft store, install Windows Subsystem for Linux (WSL)
+1. From the Microsoft Store, install **Windows Subsystem for Linux (WSL)**

-2. From the Microsoft store, install Ubuntu 22.04 LTS
+2. From the Microsoft Store, install **Ubuntu 22.04 LTS**

 3. Follow the setup to create your Ubuntu username and password

-4. From a Windows command prompt, paste the following:
+4. From a Windows Command Prompt, paste the following:

     ```bash
     cd C:\WINDOWS\system32
     ```

-5. Then paste:
+5. Then set Ubuntu 22.04 as the default distro:

     ```bash
     wsl --setdefault Ubuntu-22.04
     ```

-6. From Windows apps, start Ubuntu 22.04, and paste the following inside the terminal:
+6. From the Windows app menu, start **Ubuntu 22.04**, then paste the following inside the terminal:

     ```bash
     sudo apt update